ITensor/ITensors.jl/benchmark/README.md

 Then you can run the benchmark suite using the [interface from BenchmarkTools](https://juliaci.github.io/BenchmarkTools.jl/stable/manual/#Tuning-and-running-a-BenchmarkGroup).

-Alternatively, you can run the benchmarks with the [BencharmCI interface](https://github.com/tkf/BenchmarkCI.jl#running-benchmarkci-interactively=).
+Alternatively, you can run the benchmarks with the [BencharmkCI interface](https://github.com/tkf/BenchmarkCI.jl#running-benchmarkci-interactively=).

 ## Development